 For many people, epilepsy is a condition which can be well-managed and has little or no impact on their life.
 For others, ongoing seizures mean that epilepsy has a long-term impact on them.
-Like some other medical conditions, epilepsy is occasionally associated with premature death in some individuals, although this is not common.
-SUDEP is when someone who has epilepsy dies suddenly and no other cause of death can be found.
+Like some other medical conditions, epilepsy is occasionally associated with premature death in some people, although this is rare.

 There are over 600,000 people with epilepsy in the UK.
-Approximately 1 in 1,000 people with epilepsy, lose their lives to (SUDEP) every year.
+Approximately 1 in 1,000 people with epilepsy lose their lives to SUDEP every year.
 The percentage of the population affected by SUDEP is relatively low, and there are things that can be done to reduce risk.